 The supplier shall provide evidence of the cable manufacturer's quality system which is compliant with AS/NZS ISO 9000, AS/NZS ISO 9001 and the requirements of MRTS50 Specific Quality System Requirements.
 The quality system requirements defined in MRTS201 General Equipment Requirements shall also apply to this Technical Specification.
-All cables covered within this Technical Specification must have current type approval certificates issued by Engineering and Technology Branch.
+All cables covered within this Technical Specification shall have current type approval certificates issued by the Department of Transport and Main Roads.
+Hold Point 1